nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign.md

 * [!DNL Campaign] export workflows to run at most every 4hrs
 * XDM schema and datasets for Adobe [!DNL Campaign] broadLog, trackingLogs and non-deliverable addresses are not out of the box and must be designed and built

-### Experience Platform CDP segment sharing
+### Real-Time Customer Data Platform segment sharing

 * Refer to the RTCDP [!DNL Campaign] Destination connector - [RTCDP Campaign Connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/adobe-campaign-managed-services.html)

-* See profile and data ingestion guardrails for AEP - [Link](https://experienceleague.adobe.com/docs/experience-platform/profile/guardrails.html)
+* See [Default guardrails for [!DNL Real-Time Customer Profile Data] and segmentation](https://experienceleague.adobe.com/docs/experience-platform/profile/guardrails.html)

 ## Implementation steps

+The following sections describe implementations steps for each application.

 ### Adobe Experience Platform